A Professional Chef's Recipe for Roast New York Strip

 - Slice the onion; scrub and cut the carrots.

 - Stir together the cornstarch and the 2 tablespoons of red wine.

 - Arrange the sliced onion and carrot pieces in the bottom of the roasting pan.

 - Place the roast fat side down on top of the vegetables, and sprinkle with kosher salt and freshly ground pepper.
-Insert the probe, if using a probe thermometer, into the middle of the thickest part of the roast.
+Insert the probe using a probe thermometer into the middle of the thickest part of the roast.

 - Place the meat on a wooden cutting board or a warmed serving platter and cover loosely with foil.
 Let rest for about twenty minutes.
 The temperature will continue to rise as the meat rests.

-- Carefully spoon off/pour off as much of the remaining fat as you can.
-Put the pan back over medium high heat and add the wine and smashed garlic.
-Cook, scraping the bottom of the pan to thoroughly deglaze, until the wine has is reduced to only a tablespoon or two.
+- Carefully spoon off/pour off as much of the remaining fat as possible.
+Put the pan back over medium-high heat and add the wine and smashed garlic.
+Cook, scraping the bottom of the pan to thoroughly deglaze until the wine has been reduced to only a tablespoon or two.

 - Add the beef stock along with the tomato paste and thyme.
-If using fresh thyme, just throw the whole sprig in as you’ll be straining the sauce before serving.
+If using fresh thyme, throw the whole sprig in, as you’ll be straining the sauce before serving.

 - Bring all this to a rolling boil and stir in the wine/corn starch mixture (slurry).
 Turn the heat down a bit and boil gently for a couple of minutes until the sauce has thickened somewhat and the raw starch flavor has been cooked out.
 Taste the sauce and adjust the seasonings by adding a little kosher salt and/or freshly ground black pepper if necessary.